Location: Town of Greece, Monroe County

 History: 40 acres donated in 1991 by John Beaty and Patricia Beaty.
 4 acres donated in 2001 by Paul and Janet Weitz in memory of Edward E. Weitz and Anna and Christian Weitz.
 14 acres were purchased in 2006 from George Baist, whose family had owned land in the area for three generations.

-Adjacent lands have been protected by the NYSDEC and the Town of Greece extending preservation of this key migratory bird and wetland habitat from Manitou Road to Braddock Bay.
+Adjacent lands have been protected by the New York State Department of Environmental Conservation and the Town of Greece extending preservation of this key migratory bird and wetland habitat from Manitou Road to Braddock Bay.

-Driving Directions: To Paddlesports Boat Launch: From Lake Ontario State Parkway, follow Manitou Beach Road (Rte 261) southwest.
+Driving Directions: From Lake Ontario State Parkway, follow Manitou Beach Road (Rte 261) southwest.
 Turn left (south) onto Manitou Road (Rte 261).
-Parking lot is on the left side of the road.